pranayroni/azure-search-openai-demo-csharp/README.md

 #### Running locally

 > [!IMPORTANT]<br>
 > Ensure Docker is running before running any `azd` provisioning / deployment commands.
+If you do not have docker, run with the .NET MAUI client.

 1. Run `azd auth login`
-1. After the application deploys, set the environment variable `AZURE_KEY_VAULT_ENDPOINT`.
+2. After the application deploys, set the environment variable `AZURE_KEY_VAULT_ENDPOINT`.
 You can find the value in the _.azure/YOUR-ENVIRONMENT-NAME/.env_ file or the Azure portal.
-1. Run the following .NET CLI command to start the ASP.NET Core Minimal API server (client host):
+3. Run the following .NET CLI command to start the ASP.NET Core Minimal API server (client host):

    ```dotnetcli
    dotnet run --project ./app/backend/MinimalApi.csproj --urls=http://localhost:7181/